bs-community/blessing-skin-manual/man/en/setup.md

 try_files {path} {path}/ /index.php?{query}
 ```

-This is only part of Caddy's configuration, you will need to complete the rest of the basic configuration for your site to make it work properly.
+This is only part of Caddy's configuration.
+You need to complete the rest of the basic configuration for your site to make it work properly.

 ## Enter Setup Wizard